-A new company named HomeBiogas is set to become a big player in the anaerobic digestion industry, but tailored to home biogas requirements.
-For them, is all about producing biogas in the home, or more accurately outside in the yard!
+A new company named HomeBiogas is set to become a big player in the anaerobic digestion industry but tailored to home biogas requirements.
+For them, it is all about producing biogas in the home, or more accurately outside in the yard!
 Home biogas is widely produced in developing regions of the world.
-However, in the last couple of years entrepreneurs have started to produce well-designed home anaerobic digestion plants for single homes in the developed nations as well.
+However, in the last couple of years, entrepreneurs have started to produce well-designed home anaerobic digestion plants for single homes in the developed nations as well.

 Although the cost of each solar panel has dropped by about 30% in the UK, in 2017-18 even before the withdrawal of the subsidy for new solar panels, an average solar panel installation for a household would take 10 – 12 years to pay back the initial investment in solar panels.